-US sending $1 billion more military aid to outgunned Ukraine
+US sending $1 billion more military aid to outgunned Ukrainian forces

 He told the participating nations, "We can't afford to let up and we can't lose steam.
 The stakes are too high."

-Overall, since the war began in late February, the US has committed about $5.6 billion in security assistance to Ukraine, including this latest package.
-Officials said that about one-third of the latest $1 billion will be from presidential drawdown authority, which means the Pentagon will take weapons and equipment from its own stock and ship them to Ukraine.
+Overall, since the war began in late February, the US has committed about US$5.6 billion in security assistance to Ukraine, including this latest package.
+Officials said that about one-third of the latest US$1 billion will be from presidential drawdown authority, which means the Pentagon will take weapons and equipment from its own stock and ship them to Ukraine.
 The remaining two-thirds would be equipment and weapons purchased from industry by the US and then transferred to Ukraine.

-Austin's meeting, also attended by Ukrainian Defense Minister Oleksii Reznikov, came on the opening day of a two-day gathering of Nato defence ministers at the alliance headquarters.
+Austin's meeting, also attended by Ukrainian Defence Minister Oleksii Reznikov, came on the opening day of a two-day gathering of Nato defence ministers at the alliance headquarters.

 Increased arms supplies can't come too soon for the Ukrainian forces battling to keep Russia from taking control of their country's industrial east after more than three-and-a-half months of war.
 In his nightly address to the nation, President Zelenskyy pleaded on Tuesday for more and faster deliveries of Western arms, specifically asking for anti-missile defence systems.

-"Allies are committed to continue providing the military equipment that Ukraine needs to prevail, including heavy weapons and long-range systems," said Jens Stoltenberg, NATO secretary-general.
+"Allies are committed to continue providing the military equipment that Ukraine needs to prevail, including heavy weapons and long-range systems," said Jens Stoltenberg, Nato secretary-general.

-Ukrainian Deputy Defense Minister Hanna Malyar said Tuesday that without help from the West, "we will not be able to win this war."
+Ukrainian Deputy Defence Minister Hanna Malyar said Tuesday that without help from the West, "we will not be able to win this war."
 She said Ukraine uses 5000 to 6000 artillery rounds a day, while Russia uses 10 times that many.

 The defence ministers also planned to discuss moves to beef up forces along Nato's own eastern flank and elsewhere, which have gathered strength since Russia invaded Ukraine.